Gabriel-SMC/cs81-module5b-weektracker/REFLECTION.md

 What surprised me about my week is how little other activities factored in the week.
 It shows what exactly I dedicate time towards compared to everything else.

-The higher-order function that was the most useful was function getAverageEnjoymentByTime(data).
+The higher-order function that was very useful for the code was function getAverageEnjoymentByTime(data).
 This was definitely the trickiest function I had to set up and make sure it was working properly to avoid syntax errors, but I am happy with what I managed to create.